tonioni/WinUAE/README_unix.md

 ```

 This installs the desktop entry, `.uae` MIME type, and hicolor icons.
 The
-installed Linux command is `winuae`; the build-tree executable remains
+binary is named `winuae` everywhere — build tree, installed command, and app
+bundle; only the CMake target keeps the `winuae_unix` name for developer
-`winuae_unix` to keep the existing developer targets stable.
-On macOS, use the
+stability.
+On macOS, use the `.app` and DMG targets below instead of
-`.app` and DMG targets below instead of installing the raw executable.
+installing the raw executable.

 On Linux, CPack can create packages from the same install rules: